marixel/jina-vault2/! chapter 1 (evolution).md

 	- these steps will come naturally in time
 	- #### science is about wonder and curiosity
 		- hypotheses aren't "proven," they're either rejected or not (there are very, *very* few constants in science)
+	- "forefather" of scientific thought; grandfather theorized natural selection (but wasn't paid any attention); naturalist on the HMS Beagle; published most popular theory of evolution::Charles Darwin
 	- [[Charles Darwin]]
 		- "forefather" of scientific thought
 		- grandfather theorized natural selection (but nobody listened)